-- Vitamins, Supplements, Probiotics: Quantity, variety, company and variation of each type determine whether you get better or waste your money.
+- Vitamins & Supplements: Quantity, variety, company and variation of each type determine whether you get better or waste your money.
 Alphabet vitamins decrease everyday symptoms, lupus flares, and severity.
 Immune supporters are great too, watch out for immune boosters!

 - Diet: “Eating healthy” is not as simple as protein, veggie, and fewer carbs.
 Refined sugars, carbs, GMO and pesticide veggies, hormone and antibiotic filled meat, and tap water with chlorine fuel disease, not fight it.

 - How To Approach Your Doctor on what YOU want for treatments: Yup, it’s possible to have a conventional medical doctor who respects you, your decisions, and all of the knowledge shared, I’m living proof.

 - I’ve taught many doctors through ER visits, surgeries, and specialists about my medication list and they are quite impressed and usually end up doing more research on their own